 Pat has been interested in her Harlan family history since fourth grade when she heard stories from her Grandfather Leroy Harlan, about his father Elisha crossing the country as a 4 year old boy in the Harlan wagon train lead by her great, great grandfather George Harlan.
 She is proud to be in the fifth generation of "The Harlan Family in California."
 Pat spent over 32 years teaching young children.
 She also mentored new teachers and gave presaentaions on effective teaching strategies to teachers locally, statewide and nationally.
 In 1993 she was named her school district's teacher of the year.

 Pat enjoys spending time with her family.
-Her son Chris, his wife Erika and their dauighters Helen and Clara live in Davis, Ca. Her daughter Sarah, her husband Ed and their sons Edward and Keegan live in Guadalajara, Mexico.
-She loves to travel, spend time with friends, and volunteer in her community.
+Her son Chris, his wife Erika and their dauighters Helen and Clara live in Davis, Ca. Her daughter Sarah, her husband Ed and their sons Edward and Keegan live in Stockton, CA. She loves to travel, spend time with friends, and volunteer in her community.

 Murphy - Vice President

 descendants of George Harlan.
 Her grandfather gathered much of the

 information on the early Harlans from County and Friends Meeting records and sent them to

 Alpheus Harlan for inclusion in the Green Book.
 So, to her, genealogy has been

 the area where the first Harlans settled all her life.
 After receiving a BA from

 , she taught Mathematics for 11 years before changing

 Her husband, William Murphy, died after 40 years of wonderful marriage.
 Besides genealogy,